 The Horniman Museum and Gardens and Trinity Laban have been working together on exciting projects since 2009.

-Trinity Laban have worked in partnership with the Horniman Museum for over six years.
-Each year we jointly produce a ‘launch event’ linked to the Horniman’s summer season.
-In addition, Trinity Laban also hosts a Horniman Object at the Laban Building, linked to the summer season theme.
+2019 marks the 10th anniversary Trinity Laban have worked in partnership with the Horniman Museum.
+Each year we jointly produce an event linked to the Horniman’s summer season.
+In addition, Trinity Laban also hosts a Horniman Object at the Laban Building.
 Previous projects have included pop-up performances in and around the museum and gardens, flash mobs and commissions from professional artists.

 Festival of Dance

 This year’s summer event will celebrate the 10th anniversary of Trinity Laban's partnership with Horniman Museum and Gardens, reflecting on a decade of collaboration, exploration and community togetherness.
 The programme will showcase dance works inspired by our 2019 Object in Focus, a pair of anthropomorphic Stilt steps from Marquesas, Oceania, drawing on themes of ceremony, linear motifs and activities of recreation.
 The Stilt steps are on display in the Laban building from March-July 2019.